KarlaRobinson/MovieCritic/README.md

 To create an account, users must provide their name, email and birthday.

-Movie descriptions include the movie title, genre, cast, director, prod_year and rating, as well, as a comment section.
+Movie descriptions include the movie title, genre, actors, director, prod_year and rating, as well, as a comment section.

 * Ruby version
 2.4.0